baraamallah/HARMUN_TRACKER/README.md

 ## Troubleshooting Deployment

-*   **Permission Denied / Missing Data**:
+*   **Permission Denied / Missing Data / "Missing or insufficient permissions"**:
+    *   This **almost always points to an issue with your Firestore Security Rules.**
     *   Check your browser's developer console for errors from Firebase.
-These often indicate issues with **Firestore Security Rules**.
+These often indicate issues with Firestore Security Rules.
-    *   Ensure your deployed security rules in the Firebase console match the access patterns your application needs.
-Use the Rules Playground in Firebase to test them.
+    *   Ensure your deployed security rules in the Firebase console match the access patterns your application needs (e.g., the `OWNER_UID` needs write access to `system_committees`, `system_schools`, `system_config`, and `users`).
+    *   Use the Rules Playground in Firebase to test your rules against specific operations and user authentication states.
 *   **Missing Firestore Indexes**:
     *   If data fetching fails with an error message in the browser console mentioning "The query requires an index...", Firestore usually provides a direct link in that error message to create the required composite index.
 Click it and create the index.
 *   **Firebase Connection Issues / API Key Errors**: